kushidesign/kushi/README.md

 <br>

 ## Using metadata
 Relative to using vanilla css or sass, kushi will obviate the need to write your styles in a separate location and/or language.
-In turn, you will not need to worry about keeping selector names in css in sync with classnames in your dom.
+In turn, you will not need to worry about keeping selector names in css in sync with classnames in your markup code.

 With kushi, tjhe html generated in the DOM will have many auto-generated class names.
 As a result, it can become difficult to quickly comprehend the source location when looking at elements in a browser inspector (such as Chrome DevTool Elements panel).